The Great Unknown

 That touched me deeply.
 It revealed something tender and true about him.
-For all the fame, noise and spectacle that surrounded Elvis Presley, it seems that gospel music remained the place where his soul could breathe.
-Beneath the public image and the enormous weight of celebrity, there was still a man who returned again and again to the music of faith, comfort and hope.
+For all the fame, noise and spectacle that surrounded Elvis Presley, it seems gospel music remained the place where his soul could breathe.
+Beneath the public image and the crushing weight of celebrity, there was still a man who returned again and again to the music of faith, comfort and hope.

-There is such loneliness in this world, and there are seasons in life when that loneliness feels sharper than usual.
+There is such loneliness in this world, and there are seasons when that loneliness feels sharper than usual.
 Most of us know what it is to walk through dark places, to feel overwhelmed, to long for comfort, or to wish we could speak to someone we love just one more time.
-Lisa Marie spoke of that longing for her father, and it was impossible not to feel the ache in it.
+Lisa Marie spoke of that longing for her father, and it was impossible not to feel the ache of it.

 When Lisa Marie Presley died so young, it was another sobering reminder of how fragile life is.
 One moment a person is here, and the next they are gone.
 We all know this, and yet it still takes us by surprise every time.
 Life is precious, but it is also brief and uncertain.